Scholar and Student Intern Employment

 The Social Security card is mailed to the applicant’s address 3-4 weeks after the application is accepted.
 OIS recommends that new employees wait 10 days after arrival to the U.S. before applying for the SSn since SSA must confirm the port-of-entry details posted by U.S. Customs and Border Protection at the port of entry (there is a delay of up to 10 days for that interface to occur).

 If a Scholar is employed and paid a salary by NC State University you need to schedule an appointment with the Nonresident Tax Specialist at the University Payroll Office to complete tax forms.
-Call (919) 515-4370 or e-mail email@example.com to schedule an appointment.
+Please e-mail firstname.lastname@example.org to complete this process.

 If you are paid by NC State or another US source, you will need to file tax return forms with the Internal Revenue Service for each preceding calendar year.
 Your tax status and the taxes you are required to pay depending on your visa status and country of citizenship.